Appelcloud/Scripts/AuthMethodAudit/README.md

   - ImportExcel (only if Excel export is enabled)
 - Directory role: Global Administrator or Authentication Policy Administrator

-## Least‑Privilege Graph Permissions
+## Graph Permissions Requested

-The script connects to Microsoft Graph with minimal delegated scopes by default:
+The script connects to Microsoft Graph with delegated scopes:

-- `User.Read.All`, `UserAuthenticationMethod.Read.All`, `Reports.Read.All`, `Organization.Read.All`
+- Always: `User.Read.All`, `UserAuthenticationMethod.Read.All`, `Reports.Read.All`, `Organization.Read.All`, `Policy.Read.All`

-Optional scopes are only requested when you opt into related features:

-- `Policy.Read.All` when using `-IncludePolicyStatus`
-- `Place.Read.All` when excluding resources (default behavior; used to discover rooms/workspaces).
-Pass `-IncludeResources` to avoid requesting this scope.
+- Optional: `Place.Read.All` when excluding resources (default); don't pass `-IncludeResources` to avoid requesting Places.

+Notes:
+- Modern policy read uses the beta endpoint with `$expand=authenticationMethodConfigurations`.
+- Legacy usage is taken from the authentication methods registration reports.

 Tip: If your consent screen shows a very large list, someone may have previously consented to extra scopes for the shared Graph CLI app.
 You can leave “Consent on behalf of your organization” unchecked for ad‑hoc runs.